 If your symptoms don’t improve or if they worsen, treat the situation as a medical emergency.
 Call your local emergency services or have someone drive you to the nearest hospital.

 Food allergies can occur for the first time at any point during a person’s life.
-In the United States, 8 percent of children and around 4 percent of adults have a food allergy.
+In the United States, nearly 8 percent of children and up to 4 percent of adults have a food allergy.
 You may outgrow your pineapple allergy if you developed it as a child, or it may appear at any time during your life.

 Pineapple may be refreshing and high in vitamin C, but so are many other fruits.
 Delicious substitutes for pineapple include: